 Dr Martin Thomas, medical director and executive lead, quality systems

 Dr Martin Thomas is the medical director and executive lead, quality systems.
 Martin trained as an anaesthetist in the UK and moved to Lakes District Health Board to take up a specialist role almost 20 years ago.

 Prior to joining the Commission he held various clinical leadership roles during his time at Lakes and was chief medical officer for eight years.
 Martin is a strong advocate for clinical leadership with a particular focus on the systems that underpin effective clinical governance.
 Most recently Martin worked with the Ministry of Health to develop a credentialing framework for female pelvic floor reconstructive surgery.

 Kere Pomare, group manager Mortality Review Committees' secretariat and kaiwhakahaere Te Whai Oranga

 Kere Pomare is of Ngāti Toa, Ngāti Mūtunga and Rongomaiwahine descent.
 Kere is the group manager of the mortality review committee secretariat.
 She is a comprehensive nurse and midwife by training and worked as a lead maternity carer in Porirua when her own babies were small.
 For the last 18 years Kere has worked in policy and service development roles, audit and evaluation and change management.
 This included the development and support of kaupapa Māori services, and the roll out of Whānau Ora led by Te Puni Kokiri.

-Lizzie Price, director of communications
+Victoria Evans, director of communications